Implementing Promise.all and Promise.race in JavaScript

 };

-We are able to use this solution in a couple of contrived examples, initially highlighting the ‘happy path’ of three separate promises being resolved, before moving on to handling the case were a promise is rejected.
+We can use this solution in a couple of contrived examples, initially highlighting the ‘happy path’ of three separate promises being resolved before moving on to handling the case where a promise is rejected.

 const p1 = Promise.resolve('foo');